Building Blocks of Life: Why Early Childhood Education is Vital thumbnail

 1. The appropriate age to begin formal early childhood education

-2. Parents can help early childhood education in the home
+2. How parents can support early childhood education at home

-This article offers a comprehensive review of early childhood education.
-It can be a useful resource for parents, teachers, and policymakers who are interested in learning more about the importance of early experiences.
+This article provides a comprehensive overview of early childhood education and can serve as a valuable resource for parents, educators, and policymakers interested in understanding the importance of early learning experiences.